AgoraIO-Community/VideoUIKit-macOS/README.md

 - [ ] Layout for Voice Calls
 - [ ] Cloud recording

-## UIKits
+## Other Video UI Kits

 The plan is to grow this library and have similar offerings across all supported platforms.
-There are already similar libraries for [Android](https://github.com/AgoraIO-Community/VideoUIKit-Android), [React Native](https://github.com/AgoraIO-Community/VideoUIKit-ReactNative), [Flutter](https://github.com/AgoraIO-Community/VideoUIKit-Flutter) and [Web React](https://github.com/AgoraIO-Community/VideoUIKit-Web-React) so be sure to check them out.
+There are already similar libraries for [iOS](https://github.com/AgoraIO-Community/VideoUIKit-iOS), [Android](https://github.com/AgoraIO-Community/VideoUIKit-Android), [React Native](https://github.com/AgoraIO-Community/VideoUIKit-ReactNative), [Flutter](https://github.com/AgoraIO-Community/VideoUIKit-Flutter) and [Web React](https://github.com/AgoraIO-Community/VideoUIKit-Web-React) so be sure to check them out.

 ## UML Diagrams